opencv/opencv/doc/tutorials/core/how_to_scan_images/how_to_scan_images.rst

    Row n & \tabItG{n,0} & \tabItG{n,1} & \tabItG{n,...} & \tabItG{n, m} \\
    \end{tabular}

 For multichannel images the columns contain as many sub columns as the number of channels.
-For example in case of an RGB color system:
+For example in case of an BGR color system:

 .. math::